mifi/lossless-cut/README.md

 ### Advanced multi-step workflows

 **Tip:** you can use LosslessCut in multiple passes in order to achieve separate trimming of individual tracks:
-1. Open a file an export all tracks
+1. Open a file an export all tracks as individual files
 2. Open the exported track files independently and cut them as desired
 3. Add the track back to the video and combine them to one output video